Penalized Maximum Likelihood Estimator for Mixture of von Mises-Fisher Distributions: Discussion

 \section{Discussion}

-We consider a penalized maximum likleihood approach to the estimation of the mixture of vMF distributions.
-By incorporating a suitable penalty function, we show that the resulting penalized MLE is strongly consistent.
-An EM algorithm is derived to maximize the penalized likelihood function, and its performance is examined using simulation studies.
+In this paper we considered a penalized maximum likelihood approach to the estimation of the mixture of vMF distributions.
+By incorporating a suitable penalty function, we showed that the resulting penalized MLE is strongly consistent.
+An EM algorithm was derived to maximize the penalized likelihood function, and its performance and behavior were examined using simulation studies and a data application.
 The techniques used in this work to prove consistency could be applicable to study other mixture models for spherical observations.